Certificates of quality

 Plain-Sawn lumber - A method of sawing

-lumber where the log is cut tangential to the growth rings, also called n when referring
+lumber where log is cut tangential to growth rings, also called n when referring

 to, softwoods.